isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 subtitle:
   Kinds of rock material.
   Rock and sediment categories for iSamples materialType classification.
 Remove anthropogenic materials and classes for consolidated or non-consolidated material; remove leaf classes subjectively based on abundance of material type and number of subclasses.
 There are 83 'mat:rock' subclasses; these include some classes that are non-consolidated material (e.g. fault gouge) but these are not sediment and adding 'material' classes that are independent of consolidation seems like more overhead than needed.
 Note that a given material is likely to fit in more that one class; for example the sediment subclasses include compositional classes (e.g. carbonate, clastic) as well as grain size classes (gravel-size sediment).
 A calcareous ooze sample would be both 'mud-size sediment' and 'carbonate sediment'.
 Change owl:class to skos:concept, and rdfs:subClassOf to skos:broader.
+  Rock and sediment categories for iSamples materialType classification.
+Remove anthropogenic materials and classes for consolidated or non-consolidated material; remove leaf classes subjectively based on abundance of material type and number of subclasses.
+There are 83 'mat:rock' subclasses; these include some classes that are non-consolidated material (e.g. fault gouge) but these are not sediment and adding 'material' classes that are independent of consolidation seems like more overhead than needed.
+Note that a given material is likely to fit in more that one class; for example the sediment subclasses include compositional classes (e.g. carbonate, clastic) as well as grain size classes (gravel-size sediment).
+A calcareous ooze sample would be both 'mud-size sediment' and 'carbonate sediment'.
+Change owl:class to skos:concept, and rdfs:subClassOf to skos:broader.

 Namespace:
 [`https://w3id.org/isample/earthenv/rocksediment/1.0/rocksedimentvocabulary`](https://w3id.org/isample/earthenv/rocksediment/1.0/rocksedimentvocabulary)

 **History**

+* 2024-01-06 SMR updates to validate with SHACL rules in isamples/vocab_tools repo; extension vocabulary in skos:inScheme isamples parent voabularty; properties on inherited classes from iSample parent.

 - [Rock](#rock)
     - [aphanite](#aphanite)